The Psychology of Opening Something Beautiful

 A welcome kit isn’t impressive because it’s expensive.
 It’s impressive because it feels like you thought about *them.*

-One retreat even included a small framed quote: “You belong here.”
-That alone made the difference.
+One retreat included a small framed quote: “You belong here.”
+Guests cried.

 Packaging That Converts Doubters

-An unboxing video that feels like luxury, purpose, and community all rolled into one.
+An unboxing video that feels high-end, intentional, and emotionally resonant.

 Wrap It Up, But Don’t Phone It In

 Don’t think of swag as “extra.”
 It’s core.
 It sets the tone.
 It builds anticipation.
-It sparks joy.
+It generates emotional stickiness.
+And yes—it creates referrals long after checkout.

-So go beyond the default tote bag.
-Build an unboxing that actually feels like a gift—and watch your attendees become lifelong fans.
+Go beyond the generic tote.
+Build an unboxing that feels like a gift.

 You don’t need to be Apple.